RamilyaNigmatullina/pdp-2/README.md

 It the website for searching hotels.

-There are the following functionality present on this website:
+There is the following functionality is present on this website:
-* Sign in with Google
+* There is the ability to sign in with Google
-* Sign in with Facebook
+* There is the ability to sign in with Facebook
-* You can choose timezone on the settings page.
-If you will not choose timezone, it will be set based on your IP address.
+* There is the ability to choose a timezone on the settings page.
+If you will not choose a timezone, it will be based on your IP address.
-* You can allow the browser to use your geolocation.
-If not, your geolocation will be determined based on your IP address.
+* There is the ability to allow the browser to use your geolocation.
+If you will not allow the browser to  use your geolocation, geolocation will be determined based on your IP address.
 * Complex search by several related models for several fields.
 You can search hotels by name, address, city and country.
 Also you can filter hotels by stars amount, rating and radius.
-If you allow browser to use your geolocation, the search by radius will be more accurate.
+If you allow to use your geolocation, the search by radius will be more accurate.
-* As admin user you can create hotels
+* There is the ability to create hotels if you signed in as admin user

 ## Scripts